 SALVATION: MAN'S RESPONSE TO THE GOSPEL

 The proper response to the gospel is faith in the person and work of Jesus Christ, a faith that is naturally accompanied by repentance from sin.
 Biblical repentance is characterized by a changed life, and saving faith is evidenced by kingdom service and works.
-While neither repentance nor works save, unless a person is willing to deny himself, pick up his cross and follow Christ, he cannot become His disciple.
 This response to the gospel is rooted and grounded in the free and unconditional election of God for His own pleasure and glory.
 This gospel of grace is to be sincerely preached to all men in all nations.
+The Scriptures proclaim REAL HUMAN RESPONSIBILITY & GOD'S SOVEREIGNTY concurrently - so we affirm both simultaneously.

 **Distinctive: The Scriptures declare salvation as fundamentally the work of God and no man will enter heaven boasting in anything we've done.
 Before the